pombase/website/frontend/src/docs/documentation/advanced-search.md

 ![advanced search page with new query](assets/advanced_search_main.png){width="600"}

+In the History panel (bottom), queries are listed in reverse chronological order (most recently run first).
+Results are linked in the Count column; the link goes to a page that displays the gene name, systematic ID, and product description for matching genes.
+The Download button offers additional options, including nucleotide and (where applicable) protein sequence.
+To return to the search page, use the small blue "<- Back" button just above the result list, **not** your browser's "Back" button.

-In the History panel (bottom), results are linked in the Count column, and you can select queries in the list to combine or delete them.
-To combine queries, you must select two or more from the list, anh then click one of the operator buttons.
+You can select queries in the list to combine or delete them.
+To combine queries, you must select two or more from the list, and then click one of the operator buttons.
 Results are added to the history list.

+At present, there is only an awkward kludge to specify the order for a query using the Subtract/NOT operator.
+It always places the more recently run query first (newer NOT/Subtract older), but you can move any query to the top of the history list by clicking its "Count" link.

 ### Query types